antoine-royer/WikiBot/README.md

 `/t Bonjour, je suis un bot`
 Returns the text translated in english.

-`/t Hi, I'm fine to meet you ! & de`
+`/t Hi, I'm fine, nice to meet you ! & de`
 Returns the text translated in german.

 ### ELIZA chatbot